amree/teecket/README.md

 | date      | String | yes       | dd-mm-yyyy, yy-mm-dd, yyyy-mm-dd, dd/mm/yyyy, etc |
 | verbose   | String | no        | verbosity                  |

+## Development

+Make sure you've installed all the dependencies first by running:

+    bundle

+You can use this command to test this source code:

+    ruby -Ilib ./bin/teecket KBR SZB 12-12-2016

 ## Contributing

 I'm using Rubocop and Hound to ensure some convention/quality for this project.